5 Questions to Ask Before Building a Contractor Management Programm

 A centralized engagement program encompasses the entire independent contractor lifecycle from finding sourcing, and engagement, to payment, management, and re-engagement.
 Whether you’re building a new independent contractor engagement program or simply modifying existing practices, ask the following questions to create a strong and long-lasting foundation for your program.

-5 Questions to Ask When Building a Contractor Management Program
+5 Questions to Ask Before Building a Contractor Management Program

 1. Are executives on board?

-In order to build a successful program, it is first important to make sure company executives and leaders are on board.
-These key people should understand the value of a program and be willing to champion it among key managers—the people who need and will be engaging independent talent.
+Company executives and leaders should understand the value of a program and be willing to champion it among key managers—the people who need and will be engaging independent talent.

 To obtain buy-in, be sure to build a strong business case for your program, research the potential return on investment, define clear goals, and incorporate leadership, as well as their feedback, in the process of program design.